hyperledger/besu-docs/docs/public-networks/tutorials/besu-teku-testnet.md

 ---
 title: Run Besu and Teku on a testnet
 sidebar_position: 2
-description: Run Besu and Teku on Holesky, Ephemery or Sepolia testnet.
+description: Run Besu and Teku on Holesky, Ephemery, or Sepolia testnet.
 tags:
   - public networks
 ---